How to create a brilliant exotic garden in a cool climate

 I find Architectural Plants an inspiring nursery to visit.
 Plants and arrangements are beautifully presented.

-7) Read the best books and blogs on exotic gardens
+7) Read the best books on exotic gardens

 Before he died, Christopher Lloyd started his last book, Exotic Planting for Adventurous Gardeners.
 It was finished by his friends, and is considered one of the best books on exotic gardens you’ll find.

-Note: these are associate links to Amazon, which means you can click through to buy.
+Note: these are affiliate links to Amazon, which means you can click through to buy.
 If you do, I may get a small fee but it won’t affect the price you pay.

 And Will Giles’ book Exotic Plants for Temperate Climes is rated highly.
 It’s a useful directory of plants that will survive in your garden but will add an exotic touch.